concrete-sangminlee/windTimeHistoryAnalysis/README.md

 # windTimeHistoryAnalysis
-This repository is for research about time history analysis of wind load for designing high-rise buildings
+This repository is for research about time history analysis of wind load for designing high-rise buildings.